RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 The sections below describe the options available for each specific type of digital media as well as step-by-step workflows.

-## CDs, DVDs, USB Thumb-Drives, USB Hard Drives (SIP Creator)
+## CDs, DVDs, USB Thumb Drives, USB Hard Drives (SIP Creator)
-Optical disks (cds, DVDs), thumb Drives, and USB hard drives are logically imaged using **SIP Creator** which is installed on the BitCurator machine. *Forensic images cannot be made for audio CDs.
+Optical disks (CDs, DVDs), thumb drives, and USB hard drives are logically imaged using **SIP Creator** which is installed on the BitCurator machine. *Forensic images cannot be made for audio CDs.
 Please see [audio CDs](#audio-cds) for instructions.*

 ### Step 1: Access SIP Creator
 - Log in the BitCurator Machine using the password: `bcadmin`